Astrotope/mr-level-05-fsd-mission-01-tdd-a-team/API_03_SPEC.md

       - Example: $10.135 → $10.14 (nearest even number is 14).
   - Financial Compliance: Many accounting systems and regulations recommend or require the bankers rounding method.

-- The error output in the example is uninformative, and will make it hard to track down faults with the API in production, which will impact the customer experience.
+- The example error output in the example is uninformative, and will make it hard to track down faults with the API in production, which will impact the customer experience.
   - I suggest the error message specifies the exact reason the API call failed.
 So the frontend can give an informative response, as to why the API call failed.
     - For example;
       - risk_range > 5 or risk_range < 1